Robert Eberle

-Robert Eberle (1815–1862), a German animal painter, was born at Meersburg, on Lake Constance on 22 July 1815.
-He died at Eberingg, near Munich, on 19 September 1862.
+Robert Eberle (22 July 1815 – 19 September 1862) was a German animal painter born at Meersburg, on Lake Constance.

 Life

 He was first instructed by J.J.
 Bidermann at Constance, and afterwards went to Munich in 1830, where he studied from nature and the works of Van de Velde and Du Jardin.
 He spent three months in America (1848), and then settled at Eberfing, near Munich, where he died from an accidental pistol shot.
 He especially excelled in painting sheep, and there is a Shepherdess by him in the Modern Gallery at Munich.